 We have reproduced the banners as note cards and bookmarks to let the public enjoy the artwork and to appreciate the history narrative by decades.
-Fifteen cards with envelopes, replicas of Bill Yund’s iconic workers banners at the historic Pump House, the sole surviving structure from the USSteel Homestead Works which shut down in 1987.
+We have Fifteen note cards, with envelopes, replicas of Bill Yund’s iconic workers banners at the historic Pump House, the sole surviving structure from the Battle of Homestead in 1892.
 On the back of each note card is a description of the individual decade panel, telling the story of the workers in that time period.

 The note cards are 8″ inches by 3 1/4″ inches, and envelopes are included.
 The price for one set of 15 cards is $24.00, which includes shipping and handling.